Creating a Requirement

 • Need to provide: reason for closing the requirement. (e.g. contract has not expired, and a new one is in effect)

-You will also be asked to provide a longer description.
+You need to provide a longer description.
 You will need to do this if you wish to publish a Notice regarding this Requirement.

 This description will be automatically pulled into any Notice regarding this Requirement.